Certificate of Free Sale

 What is a Certificate of Free Sale?

 Upon review, the L.A.
 Area Chamber can issue a Certificate of Free Sale for products legally sold in the United States*.
 A Certificate of Free Sale states that the company selling the products has submitted evidence to us that the products listed on the certificate are freely sold in the United States.
-For an example, please see the attached Certificate of Free Sale form.
+View a sample Certificate of Free Sale

 We require the following documents in order to issue a certificate of free sale: